FAQ about Code With Me

 Do I need PhpStorm, PhpStorm license, or the same IDE to connect?

 As a host, you need to have the PhpStorm license and the PhpStorm version 2020.2.1 or later installed on your machine with the Code With Me plugin installed.

 As a guest, you only need an invitation link.
-After you open the link in your browser, a free lightweight client application will automatically download and join the corresponding Code With Me session.
+After you open the link in your browser, JetBrains Client (a free lightweight application based on IntelliJ platform) will be automatically downloaded, and you can join the corresponding Code With Me session.